Inspired Energy plc is the leading utilities Third Party Intermediary (TPI) in the UK.

 - Seek to understand and meet shareholder needs and expectations

-The Board of Inspired Energy plc has a proven track record of delivering dividends for shareholders and regularly talks to institutional, private investors and the financial press to ensure that the company’s strategy and objectives are communicated through its public announcements.
-The Company hosts institution and broker site visits to update on progress and the Executive Directors are in ongoing contact with the nominated adviser who communicates more closely with the market.
-Shareholders can use the contact us page on the inspiredplc.co.uk website or contact the Company Secretary with questions they require being referred to the Directors.
+The Board of Inspired Energy PLC has a proven track record of delivering dividends for shareholders and regularly talks to institutional and private investors and the financial press to ensure that the Company’s strategy and objectives are communicated through its public announcements.
+The Company hosts institution and broker site visits to update on progress and the Executive Directors are in ongoing contact with the nominated advisor, which communicates more closely with the market.
+Shareholders with questions can use the contact us page on the inspiredplc.co.uk website or contact the Company Secretary, who will refer questions to the Directors.
 In addition, the AGM operates as a forum for all shareholders to meet with the Board.

 - Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 The Board recognises that the Group has responsibilities to many stakeholders other than its shareholders.
 This includes employees, clients, suppliers and the wider society in which we operate.
-Communications with stakeholders is achieved relevant to the stakeholder and may take the form of formal announcements, individual meetings (for example appraisals with employees) and negotiations with other stakeholders.
-The environmental impact of our business is monitored along with our impact on and commitment to the community and increasingly to our clients who look for suppliers and supply chains with strong ethical values.
-The business seeks feedback from clients and has a process in place to share this feedback with the senior management team.
+Communications are relevant to the stakeholder and may take the form of formal announcements, individual meetings (for example, appraisals with employees) and negotiations with other stakeholders.
+The environmental impact of our business is monitored along with our impact on and commitment to the community and increasingly to our clients which look for suppliers and supply chains with strong ethical values.
+The business seeks feedback from clients and has a process in place to share this feedback with the Senior Management Team.

 - Embed effective risk management, considering both opportunities and threats, throughout the organisation.

-Risk management is reported annually in our Report and Accounts, published on the website [Financial Reports and Documentation] along with how those risks are mitigated and how they change over time.
 The Board meets regularly during which business and other risks are assessed.
-Organisational Divisions have their own management boards which also meet regularly and assess the risks relevant to that specific division.
-These are communicated to the main Board via group management structures.
+Organisational divisions have their own management boards which also meet regularly and assess the risks relevant to that specific division.
+These are communicated to the main Board via Group management structures.

 - Maintain the board as a well-functioning, balanced team led by the chair.

-Michael Fletcher, the non-executive chairman is responsible for ensuring that the Group maintains the highest standards of corporate governance.
+Mike Fletcher, the Non-Executive Chairman, is responsible for ensuring that the Group maintains the highest standards of corporate governance.
 The Executive Directors have responsibility for implementation of the Board’s strategy.
-All the Directors have appropriate skills and experience for the roles they perform at Inspired Energy plc, including as members of Board Committee.
-A monthly report is provided to the Board of the financial and operational performance of the group.
+All the Directors have appropriate skills and experience for the roles they perform at Inspired Energy PLC, including as members of Board Committees.
+A monthly report is provided to the Board of the financial and operational performance of the Group.
 Information is provided in advance of meetings.
-The Board is responsible for all strategic decisions and the overall governance and culture of the group.
-All the directors have access to the services and advice of the company secretary and are able to take independent professional advice.
-The Board operates committees for audit, nomination and remuneration, providing governance and experience for these topic areas.
-Membership of the committees is available on the Board of Directors page.
+The Board is responsible for all strategic decisions and the overall governance and culture of the Group.
+All the Directors have access to the services and advice of the Company Secretary and are able to take independent professional advice.
+The Board operates Committees for audit, nomination and remuneration, providing governance and experience for these topic areas.
+For details on Board membership of the Committees, please see the annual report.

 - Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board evaluates consistently those skills that are required and whether they are adequately provided for.
-In doing so where relevant it will consider guidance available on appointment and training of Board members.
-The Company Secretary has the responsibility to make the Board aware of legal changes.
-The nomination committee oversees the process of identifying candidates and makes recommendations to the Board.
+In doing so, where relevant, it will consider guidance available on appointment and training of Board members.
+The Company Secretary has the responsibility of making the Board aware of legal changes.
+The Nominations Committee oversees the process of identifying candidates and makes recommendations to the Board.
 Appointments are made on merit against objective criteria and with regard to the benefits that will be brought to the Board and the Group.
-The nomination committee also considers succession planning.
-The Company Secretary supports the Chairman in addressing the training and development needs of the directors.
-In the case of new Directors there is an induction to ensure they become aware of the operations of the group.
+The Nominations Committee also considers succession planning.
+The Company Secretary supports the Chairman in addressing the training and development needs of the Directors.
+In the case of new Directors there is an induction to ensure they become aware of the operations of the Group.
 The Directors are aware of their individual responsibility to undertake appropriate continuing development.

 - Evaluate Board performance based on clear and relevant objectives seeking continuous improvement.

 The Financial Reporting Council’s Guidance on Board Effectiveness is used as the basis of the Board’s performance evaluation.
-The auditors meet the audit committee biannually and beyond the audit report do comment on the systems, procedures and efficacy of the management.
-The nominated adviser has access to the Chairman and meets the non-executives on and ad hoc basis as the need arises.
+The auditors meet the Audit Committee biannually and beyond the audit report comment on the systems, procedures and efficacy of the management.
+The nominated advisor has access to the Chairman and meets the Non-Executives on an ad hoc basis as the need arises.
 A rigorous recruitment process is undertaken for new Directors prior to their proposal and election.
 In terms of re-election their performance is reconsidered prior to them being proposed to ensure they remain effective in their role and that they retain their independence.
-Re-election is considered by the shareholders at the AGM at which shareholders have the opportunity as a body to approve or otherwise Board membership.
-The remuneration committee meets formally and is tasked with not only the remuneration of the Executive Directors but also evaluation of performance.
+Re-election is considered by the shareholders at the AGM, at which shareholders have the opportunity as a body to approve or otherwise Board membership.
+The Remuneration Committee meets formally and is tasked with not only the remuneration of the Executive Directors but also evaluation of performance.
 To this end the Board is circulated with press comment and market feedback on the business.
-Market share data and peer group analysis is available.
+Market share data and peer group analysis are available.

 - Promote a corporate culture that is based on ethical values and behaviours.